hashicorp/consul/website/source/docs/agent/checks.html.markdown

   to check a simple HTTP operation.
 By default, HTTP checks will be configured with a request timeout equal to the check interval, with a max of 10 seconds.
   It is possible to configure a custom HTTP check timeout value by specifying the `timeout` field in the check definition.
+The output of the check is limited to roughly 4K.
+Responses larger than this will be truncated.

 * TCP + Interval - These checks make an TCP connection attempt every Interval (e.g. every 30 seconds) to the specified IP/hostname and port.
 The status of